Applying Lime Plaster

 The following are foundational concepts to understand when working with lime plasters, as lime plaster behaves and is handled differently from common Portland cement-based stucco plasters in these key areas:

 MIXING.
 With pozzolanic lime plasters like Limestrong Build Binder and Finish, you don’t have the hard-charging set found in Portland cement formulations.
-You can—and should—mix the mud longer than is typical with Portland cement stuccos, as longer mixing times “fatten,” or enhance the workability of the lime plaster and allow a more thorough hydration of the lime.
-Mix a batch of lime plaster at least five (5) minutes.
-Ten (10) minutes or so is even better[XR1].
+Mix the mud longer than is typical with Portland cement stuccos, as longer mixing times “fatten,” or enhance the workability of the lime plaster and allow a more thorough hydration of the lime.
+Mix a batch of lime plaster at least five minutes, let it sit for three to five minutes to slake, then remix for two minutes (or more)[XR1].

 HOLDING AND RETEMPERING.
-Lime plaster can be re-tempered (returned to a workable fluidity if too stiff) as needed—for up to 24 hours—to keep it workable, as there are no fast-setting bonds being broken when remixing (which weakens the final, overall plaster set of Portland cement plasters).
-LSB can be covered and stored for up to 24 hours, then retempered for use.
+Lime plaster can be re-tempered (returned to a workable fluidity if too stiff) as needed to keep it workable, as there are no fast-setting bonds being broken when remixing (which weakens the final, overall plaster set of Portland cement plasters).
+LSB plasters can be covered tightly and stored (keep cool) for 3 to 5 days, then retempered for use.

 DAMPEN WALLS FIRST & BETWEEN COATS.
 First Coat: depending on the material being plastered over, the substrate may need to be dampened (but not saturated) before the scratch coat is applied.
 Refer to the publications for applying LSB Build to specific substrate types.